See this scar? The one on my left wrist? That’s from when my front teeth got knocked out. I scraped my wrist when I landed on the pavement.

 You are more than your pain.
 Your healing can help bring healing to others.
 You’re still alive.
 You’re here, and you get to spread beauty wherever you go.

 Your scars are badges of honor.
-Wear them proudly.
-You’ve earned them.
-Your scars say that you are on a journey of transformation, and I’m thankful to share that journey with you.
+Your scars say you are on a journey of transformation, and I’m thankful to share that journey with you.

-I wanna know how you got those scars, what you’ve gained from them, and what you’re doing because of that.
+I want to know how you got those scars, what you’ve gained from them, and what you’re doing.
 Tell me all that in the comments section below.

 Thank you for reading.
 Here is what else you can do: